Advancing the Cardiovascular Care of the Oncology Patient (Virtual)

 ACC reserves the right to cancel the course in the unlikely event of insufficient enrollment or other unforeseen circumstances.
 If a course is canceled or postponed, ACC will refund registration tuition but cannot be held responsible for other costs or expenses, including cancellation/change penalties assessed by airlines, travel agencies or hotels.

-Notification: You will be sent a notification with the status of your submission via email by February 27, 2023.
-If accepted, you will be directed to register for the course, and you must upload a self-recorded video presentation and/or pdf copy of your poster by March 24, 2023.
+The submission deadline for abstracts was Tuesday, Nov.
+28. If you submitted an abstract, you will be sent a notification with the status of your submission via email by Dec.
+15. If accepted, you will be directed to register for the course.

 Contact firstname.lastname@example.org with questions.